platformsh/platformsh-docs/docs/src/define-routes/cache.md

 #### Header behaviors

 The cache is only applied to `GET` and `HEAD` requests.
-Some headers trigger specific behaviours in the cache.
+Some headers trigger specific behaviors in the cache.

 Header field | Cache behavior
 -------------|----------------